 - Insulated with 100% Recycled Down (duck and goose down reclaimed from down products), this parka has shape-sculpting princess seams in the front and back and contoured quilt lines to provide a flattering silhouette

 - Full-length, two-way zipper; zip-through collar is lined with brushed jersey knit for additional softness

 - On-seam handwarmer pockets have secure hidden zippers with grosgrain webbing pulls

-- Part of our outerwear component system, pair this jacket with our Lash Point Parka for complete coverage in the elements
+- Part of our outerwear component system, pair this jacket with the Yosemite Falls Trench for complete coverage against the elements

 - Three hidden attachment points: one behind the neck and two on the cuffs

 - 411 g (14.5 oz)

 Shell: 1.2-oz 100% recycled polyester solid ripstop with a DWR (durable water repellent) finish.

 Insulation: 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products).

 There’s a huge upside when you can turn waste into something beautiful; we’re doing that with Recycled Down.
 It’s a mix of either 600- or 700-fill-power goose and duck down reclaimed from cushions, bedding and other used items that can’t be resold.
 The reclaimed down is washed, using detergent and thermal water at 34 degrees Celsius, then dried at 135 degrees Celsius (20 minutes longer than the industry standard), making it hypoallergenic.
 Recycled Down offers the identical performance benefits to virgin down.